Love & War: Anger of women towards men

 The image of this man in a circle intertwined with women had amazing beautiful energy of healing and unity, everyone present deeply affected.
 Me, the facilitator, included.
 As I was sitting in the outer circle, looking at this inner circle, I was looking at the back of the man and noticed that a male representative had a head shaven in a tomahawk hair style, reminiscent of native Indians.
 The “Warrior of Peace”, came to mind.

 Wars damage men and male lines.
 Wars damage a connection between men and women.
 Wars weaken men and reduce their healthy, masculine power.
 From that position they hurt women and can not connect with them in a good way.
 Women are alone, disappointed, angry.
 They push men away.
 Men feel they need to become heroes to regain their masculine power.
 But more war brings more weakness.
 The war weakens women and men and their connection, and also feeds the war of the sexes.
 In turn, their weakened connection feeds war.

 Women have the power to stop the war, if they can overcome their rage and reach out to a man, and hold him, keep him at home, serving the feminine principle, serving life.
 Men have the power to stop the war, if they stop wanting to be heroes and employ they masculinity to building a home and supporting and protecting their family.

-Yes, a woman follows a man, but only when he serves life, when he puts his masculine principle in the service of feminine principle.
+Yes, a woman follows a man, but only when he serves life, when he puts his masculine principle in the service of the feminine principle.
 Then they can both be in service of life, serving together, each from their unique position.
-This also might be a precondition for world’s peace.
+This also might be a foundation and a precondition for world’s peace.

 image: Syrian artist Tammam Azzam